Odra CLI

 For more information, try '--help'.

-method is mutable and takes a single argument new_name
+the rename method is mutable and takes a single argument new_name of type String.

 Let's run the command with the required arguments: